-On the other hand, after you have done the hard work, you may want to compare notes with fellow students, or consult a reputable hornbook, such as PROSSER & KEETON, or even a Nutshell if you like, in order to make sure you are on the right track, but it is important to do so only after you have prepared your own brief, and then only sparingly.
-As you increase your skill in taking complex cases and explaining them in more condensed fashion, you will be making progress toward the type of analysis and writing you will need to write good exam answers and perform well in Legal Research and Writing.
+On the other hand, after you have done the hard work, you may want to compare notes with fellow students, or consult a reputable hornbook, such as DOBBS ON TORTS, or even a Nutshell if you like, in order to make sure you are on the right track, but it is important to do so only after you have prepared your own brief, and then only sparingly.
+As you increase your skill in taking complex cases and explaining them in your own words in more condensed fashion, you will be making progress toward the type of analysis and writing you will need to write good exam answers and perform well in Legal Research and Writing.